All Saints' Memorial Church (Navesink, New Jersey)

 All Saints' Memorial Church is a small stone Gothic-style Episcopal church built in 1864 by Richard Upjohn in Navesink, New Jersey.
 The church complex, which includes the rectory, stable, and carriage house, is a well-preserved example of the late work of Upjohn.
 It was added to the National Register of Historic Places on February 15, 1974, for its significance in architecture and designated a National Historic Landmark in 1987.

+The church reported 211 members in 2015 and 238 members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $191,521.
+Average Sunday attendance (ASA) in 2023 was 43 persons, down from a reported 67 in 2016.

 History

 The church was one of the early small parishes begun by English families that settled in Riceville (now Navesink), New Jersey.
 Services were begun by the family of John Henry Stevens, from the Isle of Wight.
-One of Stevens daughters married Charles E. Milnor, a Philadelphia Quaker who was "read out of meeting" for marrying an Episcopalian.
+One of Stevens' daughters married Charles E. Milnor, a Philadelphia Quaker who was "read out of meeting" for marrying an Episcopalian.
 He, John Henry Stevens, and other members of their family and friends were the leaders in the formation of a congregation and the foundation of the parish of "All Saints' Memorial Church in the Highlands of Navesink."
 The certificate of incorporation, dated July 16, 1864, is signed by Charles E. Milnor, Warden and E. M. Hartshorne, Secretary of the Vestry.

 As the congregation grew, Milnor began a school program which flourished, with 70 children enrolled shortly after opening.
 Mrs. James A. Edgar, a devout member, wished to establish a church, but because of her untimely death, it was left to her father and husband to endow the church in her memory.
 Thus on October 7, 1863, the corner stone was laid by the Bishop of New Jersey, the Right Reverend William Henry Odenheimer.
 Odenheimer, along with Bishop George Washington Doane of Burlington and Bishop J. M. Wainwright of Trinity Church in New York City were the three most powerful Episcopalians in the United States at mid-century and all three commissioned Upjohn churches.

 The original 1864 buildings were the church and schoolhouse.
 All Saints grew and added three buildings to the complex: the parish house in 1865, the rectory in 1869, and the carriage sheds at the turn of the century.